Akosuaa Fosuah is an experienced (and strong) member of the Berekum silviculture team

 Commitment to gender equity extends to practical workplace infrastructure.
 Form Ghana provides on-site crèche facilities to support breastfeeding mothers and working parents, enabling women to pursue full careers without compromising family responsibilities.

-Clear reporting mechanisms and a safe, accountable workplace culture support a zero-tolerance policy on harassment and gender-based violence.
+Clear reporting mechanisms and a safe, accountable workplace culture support a zero-tolerance policy on harassment and violence of any sort.

 THE FORM GHANA LADIES CLUB